Chapter 6 : I like my flat.

 Ian wouldn’t want me to be doing this to myself.
 He would want me to be happy and forget about him.
 This isn’t the way to go about moving on.
 I can’t just keep substituting people in for him.
 It’s not right, and I know it’s not fair to Louis.
 He’s not Ian.

 “Ava,” he says softly, sitting down beside me, "you’re going to wind up killing yourself if you keep acting this recklessly.
 It needs to stop.
 You need to get help.
-I think - I think you have -”
+I think -”

 “I’m fine.
 Really.
 You don’t need to worry about me, Ian - no - shit - wait - I’m sorry -”